Characterisation-Virtual-Laboratory/Cryo-EM-Processing-Tool/UserGuide.md

 ![Image of jobs](./images/jobs.png)

-'NBMotionCorr/mc1/Micrographs/' and 'NBMotionCorr/mc2/Micrographs/' contain the output files from motioncor2.
+'NBMotionCorr/mc1/Micrographs/' and 'NBMotionCorr/mc2/Micrographs/' contain the output files from motioncor for the jobs mc1 and mc2.

 ```
 MotionCor2 output files: